kkousounnis/Java-Application-PrivateSchool-Data-Management-System-Mysql/README.md

 • A list of students that belong to more than one courses.

-6. You also need to produce a small project that.
+Create a small project that.
 a. makes a connection to the database and executes the above sql queries b. makes a connection to the database and inserts input data from the keyboard to the following tables,